-As Downtown Spokane is the cultural hub of the Inland Empire, the quality of its public realm should rise to meet regional expectations.
-The City, its partner organizations, and the broader community should encourage uses that are mutually supportive with cultural venues, contribute to thriving restaurants and night life, and support Spokane's local economy.
+Downtown Spokane is the cultural hub of the Inland Empire and the quality of its public realm should rise to meet regional expectations.
+The City, its partner organizations, and the broader community should work together to foster a thriving cultural sector.
+This includes nurturing culture spaces, uses and activities, as well as related uses are mutually supportive with cultural venues, contribute to thriving restaurants and night life, and support Spokane's local economy.
 Public spaces can go a long way in bringing arts and culture and these complementary uses out onto the street and make them more of a visible presence and feature of Downtown Spokane.